osazeejedi/osazeejedi/README.md

-- 👋 Hi, I’m @osazeejedi
+- 👋 Hi, I’m @osazee_the_jedi
-- 👀 I’m interested in Python, Data-science, Machine Learning, Web development, NLP, Data analytics.
+- 👀 I’m interested in Python, Machine Learning,Blockchain Development, Web development, NLP, Data analytics.
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning Solidity
-- 💞️ I’m looking to collaborate on building machine learning models for NLP or in the finance domain.
+- 💞️ I’m looking to collaborate on building machine learning models for blockchain and DEFi applications.
-- 📫 How to reach me via email @ lordofoz24@gmail.com, +2348067576270
+- 📫 How to reach me via email @ lordofoz24@gmail.com,oghagbonosazee20@gmail.com, +2348067576270

 <!---
 osazeejedi/osazeejedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.